thucngv/MetamonPlay-iOS/README.md

 Open Scriptable app, you can see MetamonPlay script, tap on it and fighting
 <img src="screenshots/photo_2.jpg" />

-Will try to read file wallets.tsv in iCloud drive, auto fight, mint eggs, and save stats to corresponding files.
+Will try to read file wallets.csv in iCloud drive, auto fight, mint eggs, and save stats to corresponding files.
 Now you ready to have fun and explore other options.